-- 1. Provider shall deliver services in a manner that is relevant to the culture of children and families served. - 2.
+- 1. Provider shall deliver services in a manner that is relevant to the culture of children and families - 2.
 OCOK will verify that Provider's personnel and caregivers/foster parents receive Cultural Diversity training on an annual basis (3 hours; pre-service and annually thereafter). - 3.
 Providers will be encouraged to attend a variety of training that addresses cultural competencies both in the community and training that is offered by ACH Child and Family Services. - 4.
 When foster children are placed in a foster home the cultural dynamics of the home are taken into consideration prior to the placement. - 5.
 The initial and ongoing service plans for all clients will reflect their cultural competencies and the steps taken to implement the particular client's culture into the daily activities and operations of the Provider. - 6.
 OCOK supports family contacts in collaboration with TDFPS to promote cultural identify and connections. - 7.
 OCOK will support the foster family if a need in this area arises by facilitating community connections and activities. - 8.
 OCOK will notify Network Providers via electronic mail and OCOK website (www.oc-ok.org) of any training opportunities.

-4.08 Dispute, Complaint, Grievance and Conflict of Interest Domain Contract Management and Oversight of Providers, ACH Client Rights and Responsibilities, ACH Performance and Quality Improvement Effective July 01, 2014 Revision Dates 1-2018, 5-30-2019, 12-30-2019, 2-2022, 9-2022 Documents Reference ACH Child and Family Services Statement of Principles on Conflict of Interest, OCOK Provider Manual, Community-Based Care Region 3b Stage II Operations Manual, Statement of Principles on Conflicts of Interest, Employee Handbook, ACH Child and Family Services Policy - Client Complaint Policy and Procedures & Conflict of Interest Policy and Procedure, COA AS 12.01, AS 12.02, AS 12.03, AS 13.03, ETH 2, ETH 4, NET 2.04
+4.08 Dispute, Complaint, Grievance and Conflict of Interest Domain Contract Management and Oversight of Providers, ACH Client Rights and Responsibilities, ACH Performance and Quality Improvement Effective July 01, 2014 Revision Dates 1-2018, 5-30-2019, 12-30-2019, 2-2022, 9-2022, 11-2022 Documents Reference ACH Child and Family Services Statement of Principles on Conflict of Interest, OCOK Provider Manual, Community-Based Care Region 3b Stage II Operations Manual, Statement of Principles on Conflicts of Interest, Employee Handbook, ACH Child and Family Services Policy - Client Complaint Policy and Procedures & Conflict of Interest Policy and Procedure, COA AS 12.01, AS 12.02, AS 12.03, AS 13.03, ETH 2, ETH 4, NET 2.04, GOV 7, GOV 7.01 (a-e), GOV 7.02 (a-b), GOV 7.04